irshadpc/Starglobe/README.md

 ## Pull Requests

 If you want to help improve Starglobe, please do so in the form of a Pull Request.
+When creating a PR, you will be asked to agree to the Contributor License Agreement (CLA).

 ## License
 Starglobe is licensed under the [GNU Affero General Public License v3.0](/LICENSE)